A resolvent-based perspective on the generation of Mach wave radiation from compressible boundary layers: Introduction

 \section{Introduction}

-We can broadly categorise the flow features that appear in compressible wall-bounded flows as two different kinds: (i) subsonic features that have equivalents in incompressible flows and (ii) supersonic features that have no such equivalents in incompressible flows.
-In the incompressible regime, an important feature is the coherent structures that appear in the flow and the first identified among these coherent structures are the near-wall streaks \citep{kline1967structure}.
-These structures appear very close to the wall, i.e.\ in the buffer layer of the flow, and contribute significantly to the turbulent kinetic energy production in this region \citep{kline1967structure,smits2011high}.
-When considering compressible flows, there is evidence that suggests that the streamwise lengths and the spanwise widths of these structures do not change when compared to incompressible flows \citep{duan2011direct, lagha2011numerical}.
-On the other hand, when considering compressible boundary layers over cooled walls, these near wall streaks get longer and wider \citep{duan2010direct}.
-Apart from these near-wall structures, incompressible flows also have the `large-scale motions' (LSMs) that have characteristic length-scales of $2-3\delta$ (where $\delta$ is the boundary layer thickness), and the `very-large-scale motions' (VLSMs) with lengths $10-15\delta$.
-These structures exist within the logarithmic region of the flow, and their contribution to the turbulent kinetic energy and the Reynolds shear stress increases with Reynolds number (see \citet{smits2011high} and references therein for a review about these structures).
-When considering compressible flows, there are many studies that have shown the existence of such large-scale structures in these flows, and there is an ongoing debate on how the length scales of these structures change with increasing Mach number and wall-cooling \citep[e.g.][]{smits1989comparison, smits2006turbulent, pirozzoli2011turbulence, ganapathisubramani2006large, duan2011bdirect, williams2018experiments, bross2021large}.
+We can broadly categorise the flow features in compressible wall-bounded flows into two different kinds: (i) subsonic features that have equivalents in incompressible flows and (ii) supersonic features that have no such equivalents.
+First consider the subsonic features.
+Studies have confirmed the presence of the ubiquitous streaky structures of incompressible flows in compressible flows as well; structures such as the near-wall streaks in the buffer layer of the flow \citep{kline1967structure} and the large and very-large scale structures in the logarithmic regions of these flows (see \citet{smits2011high} and references therein).
+There is an ongoing debate on how the length scales of these structures change with increasing Mach number and wall-cooling \citep[e.g.][]{smits1989comparison, smits2006turbulent, pirozzoli2011turbulence, ganapathisubramani2006large, duan2010direct, duan2011direct, duan2011bdirect, williams2018experiments, bross2021large}.